wgu-opensource/osmt/README.md

 ### Quickstart Configuration
 The Quickstart configuration uses the `docker-compose.yml` file in the project root to stand up a non-production OSMT stack.
 This file uses Dockerized Java 11 and Maven to build the UI and API modules as a fat jar, and then stands up an application stack with the back-end dependencies (MySQL, ElasticSearch, and Redis) and a Spring application using the fat jar.
 The Quickstart configuration automatically imports BLS and O*NET job code metadata.
-* This configuration could inform how to configure a production OSMT instance, but it is not intended for a production deployment.
+* The Quickstart configuration is opinionated in that all services and volumes are stood up on a single machine That topology may or may not be appropriate for your organization.
+It could inform how to configure a production OSMT instance, but it is not intended for a production deployment.
 * Quickstart will want to use the `osmt-quickstart.env` file to provide your OAuth2 secrets.
 * You are not required to use `osmt_cli.sh`.
-You can run this command to stand up the Quickstart configuration.
+You can run this command from the project root to stand up the Quickstart configuration.
     ```
     docker-compose --env-file osmt-quickstart.env up --build
     ```